iamalhera/cosmocloud/README.md

 - [License](#license)

 ## About The App
-<strong>CosmoCloud Employee CRUD</strong> is simple React based webapp using CosmoCloud to delegate the API services and using MongoDB Atlas for DB And this is an assessment project for <strong>Frontend Engineer</strong> Role.
+<strong>CosmoCloud Employee CRUD</strong> is simple React based webapp using CosmoCloud to delegate the API services and using MongoDB Atlas for DB.

 ## Screenshots